Sohlar/plogame/README.md

 `./build_game.sh`

+if you just want to run the game

-`docker run -it -v ./models:/app/models plo /bin/bash`
+`docker run -it -v ./models:/app/models plo python3 game_logic.py`

 ### Building/Running the Poker Game for Development work